EVORA-project/evora-ontology/models/docs/Fungus.md

     name: materialSafetyDataSheet
-    description: A Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) is a standardized document that contains crucial occupational safety and health information related to the product
+    description: A Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) is a standardized document that contains crucial occupational safety and health information related to the product.
     title: material safety data sheet
     comments:
-    - The MSD  is a document that provides detailed information about the properties, hazards, handling, storage, and emergency procedures related to the use of a chemical or substance
+    - The MSD  is a document that provides detailed information about the properties, hazards, handling, storage, and emergency procedures related to the use of a chemical or substance.
     from_schema: https://w3id.org/evorao/
     rank: 1000
     alias: materialSafetyDataSheet